-Applications are due by July 18, 2021.
+Applications are due by August 10, 2022.

 The Computational Biodiversity Science and Services BIOS2 training program is a NSERC-CREATE program.
 Fellows learn computational and quantitative skills from some of Canada’s best biodiversity scientists and apply skills to solve real-world problems through internships and working groups.
 BIOS² aims at widening opportunities and skill sets among students and postdoctoral fellows and increasing recruitment in biodiversity science in the Canadian job market.

 The BIOS2 Research Funding Program supports open projects in biodiversity science and non-NSE domains proposed by academic members.
-Selected projects must align with the objectives of the training program.

 Read More “Call for proposals: Open projects in biodiversity science and Non-NSE domains”